sekirocc/donde-toolkits/README.md

 ## Project layout

-* `library` contains the main library for feature services, are used to build `FeatureLibraries` library, see `CMakelists.txt` for more details.
+* `library` contains the main library `FeatureLibraries` for other feature related services, such as extract service, search service. this is the main engine.

-* `proto` contains protobuf definitions for common data structures, and a grpc service. servers are built apon these protos.
+* `proto` contains protobuf definitions for common api, and grpc services definitions. servers are typically implementations of these grpc services.

-* `servers` has source codes to build various server binaries. now include `feature_extract` and `feature_search` binaries. servers has dependency to library and proto
+* `servers` has source codes to build various standalone server binaries. such as `feature_extract` `feature_search` `feature_search_worker`. servers has dependency to library and proto

 * `tests` contains tests, they test the `FeatureLibraries` library. tests has dependency to library.